• Skip to primary navigation

 Kitchen Science Challenge

-Can you put together a whole meal demonstrating a different science concept with every course?
+Can you assemble a whole meal demonstrating a different science concept with every course?

 Snackable Science

-I’ve mentioned it a few times now, but did you know I have a new book out?
-Snackable Science is jam packed full of exciting edible experiments for kids of all ages!
+I’ve mentioned it a few times, but did you know I have a new book?
+Snackable Science is jam-packed full of exciting edible experiments for kids of all ages!

-I’m so pleased at how it turned out, so I hope you enjoy reading it as much as I enjoyed writing it.
+I’m so pleased with how it turned out, so I hope you enjoy reading it as much as I enjoyed writing it.

 Snackable Science - kitchen science book for kids